-Winter Term Housing: Winter Term housing is available to students who are living on campus, and enrolled, for spring semester and need to stay in their room between fall and spring semesters.
+Winter Term Housing: Winter Term housing is available to students who are living on campus and enrolled for spring semester who need to stay in their room between fall and spring semesters.
 Winter Term starts the Monday after Fall commencement and ends the Friday before Spring classes begin.
 A Winter Term application must be submitted on your Housing Portal if you need housing during this time.
 A fee of \$150 will be applied to your student account for your Winter Break stay.
 All Housing Policies and Procedures apply during the break period.
 There is no dining service and limited staff during break periods.
+Residents found staying in the residence halls during Winter Break who did not apply will be charged the full rate, plus an administrative fee and may be subject to disciplinary charges.